alaswest/cg-codetest/README.md

 ### Activity Scoring System

 Each activity is evaluated using specific weather criteria.
-This structured in a configuration file to create a flexible implementation that could be tweaked in future for more accurate scoring results:
+This is structured in a configuration file to create a flexible implementation that could be tweaked in future for more accurate scoring results:

 1. Skiing